-The Constitution of the Republic of South Africa provides the enabling framework for the establishment and operations of Sector Education and Training Authorities (SETAs).
+The Constitution of the Republic of South Africa provides an enabling framework for the establishment and operations of Sector Education and Training Authorities (SETAs).
 Section 22 of the Constitution states that every citizen has the right to choose their trade, occupation or profession freely.
 Section 29 (b) also states that everyone has the right to further education, which the state, through reasonable measures, must make progressively available and accessible.

-Legislative and policy mandates
+1.2 Legislative and policy mandates

-1.2.1 The legislative frameworks
+1.2.1 Legislative frameworks